The Common Core is a set of reading and math standards that New York State adopted in 2010, along with 45 other states and the District of Columbia.

 The Common Core requires teachers to adjust their instruction and students to take on more challenging assignments.
 Unlike the state’s old standards, which emphasized what students should know, the Common Core focuses on skills students should develop, especially close textual analysis in reading and deep understanding of relatively few topics in math.

-New York became the second state to test students (in grades 3-8) on the standards in 2013.
-Just as officials had warned, pass rates on the tougher tests plunged from the year before, from about 55 percent in reading and 65 percent in math in 2012 to 31 percent in each subject in 2013.
+New York rushed ahead of almost every other state and tested students in grades 3 to 8 on the standards in 2013.
+(Other states are waiting until spring 2015 to use new online Common Core exams, which New York has so far declined to adopt.)
+Just as officials had warned, student pass rates on the tougher tests plunged from the year before, from about 55 percent in reading and 65 percent in math in 2012 to 31 percent in each subject in 2013.
+(In New York City, 30 percent of students passed the reading exams in 2013, and 26 percent passed in math.)

 THE BOTTOM LINE FOR: